wilas/pirx/README.md

 ## Copyright and license

-Copyright 2012, the pirx author
+Copyright 2012, the pirx authors

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this work except in compliance with the License.